 Giving your time and talent to a worthy cause can benefit you as well as others.

-Scrolling through social media, you see a post from the local high school showing teens who had traveled to Central America for a week during spring break to work on a sanitation project.
+Scrolling through social media, you see a post from the local high school.
+You see that some teens traveled to Central America during spring break to work on a sanitation project.
 The images show they did a lot of hard work.
-And their smiling faces show it must’ve been worth every drop of sweat to be there, surrounded by happy children and thankful teachers.
+And their smiling faces show it must have been worth every drop of sweat to be there, surrounded by happy children and thankful teachers.
 You wonder what that must be like, to give to a community so far away.
 It seems like they had a life-changing experience, from what you can tell in the photos.
-You go on with your day.
+Then you go on with your day.

-Later that afternoon, you read a story on a national news website about several families a few time zones away who have started to collect household and personal items for families displaced by catastrophic flooding.
+Later that afternoon, you read a story on a national news website about several families a few time zones away.
+They have started to collect household and personal items for families displaced by catastrophic flooding.
 The image of a shoeless toddler in her mom’s arms, weeping, sticks with you as you head out to pick up your own kids at school.

-After dinner, as you settle in to watch the news on television, there’s a story about a group that organizes a successful 15K run every year.
+After dinner, you settle in to watch the news on television.
+There’s a story about a group that organizes a successful 15K run every year.
 They’re looking for more volunteers.

 Now you’re asking yourself: Why am I not doing stuff like this?

 Well, you should be doing stuff exactly like this.
-And here’s one compelling reason why: Study after study shows that volunteering does more for you than just make you feel good.
-And volunteering with a group like Kiwanis multiplies these benefits.
+And here’s one compelling reason: Study after study shows that volunteering does more than just make you feel good.
+In fact, volunteering with a group like your local Kiwanis club multiplies these benefits.
+For example:

 - Volunteering enhances social networks, which buffer people against stress and disease and ease pressure on health systems.